 - Never put candles under the tree or hang them as decorations.

 - Secure candles firmly in non-combustible holders that won’t tip over.

 - Never leave a lit candle unattended, check it regularly to ensure it hasn’t burnt down too far and extinguish when you leave the room/home or go to bed.

 - Make sure the tree and any other decorations don’t obscure or trigger smoke detectors and security alarm sensors.

-Marauding children desperate to rip open presents, cooking up a festive storm, over-excited pets, family getting their groove on to the Jingle Bell Rock, friends coming over for seasonal drinkies…if your tenants are entertaining, then the risk of accidental damage is present too.
+Children desperate to rip open presents, cooking up a festive storm, over-excited pets, family getting their groove on to the Jingle Bell Rock, friends coming over for seasonal drinkies… if your tenants are entertaining, then the risk of accidental damage is present too.

 While your tenants are ultimately responsible for the damage they, their pets and guests cause, it is wise to make sure you have accidental damage cover in your landlord insurance policy.
-You don’t want to foot the bill if something goes wrong... like you have to replace carpets stained with mulled wine and cranberry sauce.
+You don’t want to foot the bill if a tree goes through a window, the kitchen catches fire or you have to replace carpets stained with mulled wine and cranberry sauce.